eamorebel/HACKPNW2023/README.md

 `localhost:3000`

+To Send Twilio Messages:

+Contact one of our team members for the .env file information

 ## How we did it

 This was a 24 hour long project built during PantherHacks 2022.
 Project goals included using technologies learned up until this point and familiarizing ourselves with documentation for new features.